Last Updated on September 21, 2021

 As unexpected as this love story had begun a few months prior, it also came to a sudden end.
 Instead of trying to figure out how I could make something work that seemed jinxed from the beginning, since we were living in different places, I focused on making my long-lasting dream come true: To finally move to New York City.
 But was this even still my dream?
 I often asked myself this question after the president’s inauguration on 21 January.
 When I found out that I had won the Green Card in May 2016, I was so giddy with happiness that I felt like nothing could stop me.
 I would live in my favorite city in the world, under the first female president of the U.S. I would find a nice apartment in Brooklyn, ideally near Prospect Park or near the East River, and I would finally be able to officially work in the U.S., making it easier for me to enjoy this expensive city.
 Because even though I’d spent more time than anywhere in New York over the past four years, I wasn’t allowed to work in the U.S., making it a constant struggle to survive in New York on savings and passive income alone.

 But by the time I received my Green Card in the mail, I felt more defeated than happy.
-I had pictured myself jumping up and down, glowing with you, once I was holding the Green Card in my hands – something I’d dreamed of getting for so many years – but all that I could muster was a halfhearted smile, when my friend wanted me to pose with the visa for a photo.
-And that was only because I noticed that my immigrant visa was issued on 19 January 2017, Obama’s last day in office.
+I had pictured myself jumping up and down, glowing with joy, once I was holding the Green Card in my hands – something I’d dreamed of for so many years – but all that I could muster was a halfhearted smile when my friend wanted me to pose with the visa for a photo.
+And that smile appeared only because I noticed that my immigrant visa was issued on 19 January 2017, Obama’s last day in office.
 The thought of moving to America under Trump was daunting, and when I got ready to fly to New York in February, news of the travel ban and Green Card holders being stranded outside of the U.S., not allowed to enter their adopted home country, were making the rounds, leaving a bitter taste in my mouth.

-I decided to spend the winter in Latin America again when an invite to the Galapagos Islands landed in my inbox – a dream destination for me.
-And why not make a whole trip out of it, visiting mainland Ecuador as well, one of the very few places in South America that I hadn’t been to.
+I decided to spend the winter in Latin America when an invite to the Galapagos Islands landed in my inbox – a dream destination for me.
+And why not make a whole trip out of it, visiting mainland Ecuador as well, one of the very few places in South America that I had not been to yet.
 I had my Green Card now, and yet nothing was pulling me towards New York.
 Two of my best friends in New York had just moved away, and I knew it wouldn’t be the same without them there.
 The media was talking about the rise of xenophobic and homophobic incidents throughout the U.S. – I was in no hurry to get there.

-I stayed in Ecuador, trying to heal my heart, and to ignore the news that was coming out of my chosen ‘home country’, but couldn’t shake off the negative energy I felt like I was bringing with me everywhere I went.
+I stayed in Ecuador, trying to heal my heart, and to ignore the news that was coming out of my chosen ‘home country’, but I couldn’t shake off the negative energy I felt like I was bringing with me everywhere I went.
 It also didn’t help that I never really connected with Ecuador, no matter where I went.
 Things looked up a bit when I impulsively decided to cut my time in Ecuador short and to cross the border to Colombia, a country I had fallen madly in love with the year before.

 I started feeling better, and after craving solitude for several weeks, I was ready to have company again, and road tripped with my friend Chrys around Mexico for a couple of weeks, an extended version of last year’s road trip.
-And what can I say – Mexico never fails to raise my mood.
+And what can I say – Mexico never fails to raise my spirits.
 I was also excited about my next destination, Cuba, another dream destination I got to tick off my bucket list this year.

 Cuba turned out to be a dream trip, one of the best three travel experiences this year, and a country I hope I’ll get to return to soon.
 However, the closer we got to the end of the trip, the more anxious I started to feel again.
 It was the same anxious feeling I had when I flew to New York with my brand new immigrant visa a few months earlier.

-From Havana, I flew back to New York, but while my last trip there was nothing more than a short layover, this one would signal the beginning of a new life.
+From Havana, I flew to NYC, but while my last trip there was nothing more than a short layover, this one would signal the beginning of a new life.
 I would have to deal with all the bureaucracy I’d managed to avoid during my last short visit.
 And over the past few months, I’d not heard a single good thing about being an immigrant in Trump’s America.

 When I had won the Green Card twelve months prior, I pictured myself starting my fabulous New York life with a wonderful apartment and a great job to supplement my meager freelance income, but of course it didn’t work out like that at all.
-I quickly came to learn that as a foreigner, a freelancer, and someone without a credit card (and hence without a credit score), it is pretty much impossible to get an apartment, and even finding a room in a shared apartment turned out to be much more challenging than I expected since I couldn’t prove regular pay checks or an income 40 times the monthly rent (What?
-Who can?!).
+I quickly came to learn that as a foreigner, a freelancer, and someone without a credit card (and hence without a credit score), it is pretty much impossible to get an apartment, and even finding a room in a shared apartment turned out to be much more challenging than I expected since I couldn’t prove regular pay checks or an income 40 times the monthly rent.

 These obstacles, combined with the political climate and the news of yet another close friend leaving New York made me nearly abandon my plan of a permanent move to New York and to keep traveling instead.

-But of course I am not one to give up easily, especially not on the dream of living in New York, which has been a dream of mine for nearly a decade.
+But I am not one to give up easily, especially not on the dream of living in New York, which has been a dream of mine for nearly a decade.
 Winning the Green Card was possibly the best and most amazing thing that has ever happened to me, and I can’t think of a single thing that could top this in the future.